ApothecaryMark/1924piecesofme/about.md

 ---
+permalink: /about/
 layout: page
 title: About
 subtitle: About the project
-permalink: /about/
 published: true
 ---

-This is the base Jekyll theme.
-You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](http://jekyllrb.com/)

-You can find the source code for the Jekyll new theme at: [github.com/jglovier/jekyll-new](https://github.com/jglovier/jekyll-new)

-You can find the source code for Jekyll at [github.com/jekyll/jekyll](https://github.com/jekyll/jekyll)
+Write some words about the project here.
+If you want to change the subtitle, remember you can do so by clicking the metadata icon in the sidebar.